American dipper: Predators

-Dippers may occasionally be preyed on by predatory fish such as by brook trout, bull or Dolly Varden trout.
+Dippers may occasionally be preyed on by predatory fish such as by brook, bull or Dolly Varden trout.

 History

-The American dipper, previously known as the water-ouzel, was the favorite bird of famous naturalist John Muir.
-He dedicated an entire chapter in his book The Mountains of California to the ouzel stating "He is the mountain streams' own darling, the humming-bird of blooming waters, loving rocky ripple-slopes and sheets of foam as a bee loves flowers, as a lark loves sunshine and meadows.
+The American dipper, previously known as the waternouzel, was the favorite bird of famous naturalist John Muir.
+He dedicated an entire chapter in his book The Mountains of California to the ouzel, stating, "He is the mountain streams' own darling, the hummingbird of blooming waters, loving rocky ripple-slopes, and sheets of foam as a bee loves flowers, as a lark loves sunshine and meadows.
 Among all the mountain birds, none has cheered me so much in my lonely wanderings, —none so unfailingly.
 For both in winter and summer he sings, sweetly, cheerily, independent alike of sunshine and of love, requiring no other inspiration than the stream on which he dwells.
 While water sings, so must he, in heat or cold, calm or storm, ever attuning his voice in sure accord; low in the drought of summer and the drought of winter, but never silent."